absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 the respective values in Subatomic.

 ### **apply to team**
+This will send a request to the channel that you type in.
+Once accepted you will be within said channel.

 ### **create team channel**
 This will create a public slack channel, if you want a private channel you will need to create